fleabitdev/glsp/website/input/reference/src/code-reuse.md

 when `on-step` is called, but I don't care about what happens before or after".

 Wildcard wrappers are much less strict than explicit wrappers.
-It's fine to have a wildcard wrapper for `_:on-step`, even when there is no actual `meth on-step` anywhere in the class.
+It's fine to have a wildcard wrapper for `_:on-step`, even when there is no actual `met on-step` anywhere in the class.
 If there is no other `on-step` method, or if it's disabled, `(@base)` will be a silent no-op.
 There can be any number of `_:on-step` wrappers in each class; you can even put several in the same state!